yasminenckls/Semantic-source-finder/README.md

 ```

 Add your PDF files to a local `documents/` folder.
-On the `app.py/` python code, add the names of the PDF files you want to see on the interface and their corresponding pdf adresses such as named in the `documents/` folder in the DOCUMENT_OPTIONS dictionnary.
+On the `app.py/` DOCUMENT_OPTIONS dictionnary, add the names of the PDF files you want to see on the interface and their corresponding pdf adresses such as named in the `documents/` folder.

 Create the vector database: